 3. Referral Traffic

 Perhaps the most significant advantage of backlinks is that they help your page attract referral traffic.
 For example, if a reader is on a page that links to another, they are likely to click on the link to find more relevant information out of sheer curiosity.

 In such cases, backlinks generate referral traffic and attract a targeted audience to your page.
 These people are already looking up posts on the topic that concerns your business and are likely to visit your page with commercial intent.

 Terms Relevant To Backlinks

-By now, you have a comprehensive idea about the different types of backlinks and why building backlinks is important.
+You have a comprehensive idea about the different types of backlinks and why building backlinks is essential.
 Getting all this information at once can be confusing.
 Hence, we have compiled this glossary of commonly used terms related to backlinks.

 1. Link Equity

-Link juice (formerly known as link equity) is a popular SEO term, which refers to the equity or value passed from one site to another.
-When a webpage has a backlink to your website’s homepage or articles, it is said to pass “link juice,” which may help rank your article and strengthen its credibility.
+Link juice (formerly known as link equity) is a popular SEO term that refers to the equity or value passed from one site to another.
+When a webpage has a backlink to your website’s homepage or articles, it is said to pass “link juice,” which may help rank your writing and strengthen its credibility.

 Internal links go from one page on your website to another.
-The links are within the same domain but allow the user to navigate through your website with ease.
+The links are within the same domain but allow users to navigate your website easily.
 There are several reasons why internal linking is essential.
 For one, it helps establish site architecture and hierarchy.
 This allows bots to crawl your website with ease and spot relevant content.